Brgraul/taskprize/README.md

 ## Our Vision :earth_americas:

-Our goal is this solution to be the defacto trust system in existing freelancer outsourcing platforms.
+Our goal is to become the defacto trust system in existing freelancer outsourcing platforms.

-## Project setup
+## Project setup :wrench:

-Requires MetaMask extension.
+*Requires MetaMask extension*

 ```
 npm install